 Tablescape Ideas for Seasonal Parties

-Many people opt to base their table designs around the current season.
-If you’re looking for seasonal tablescape ideas, here are some elements you may want to include: Spring: flowers like daffodils and tulips; pastel colors; gardening themes
+Many people choose to base their tablescape designs around the current season.
+If you’re looking for seasonal tablescape ideas, here are some elements you may want to include:

 White, silver, and gold color schemes; candles and holiday lights; pine tree foliage and pine cones

 With these guidelines, you’ll be able to create well-planned tablescapes that will set the stage for your upcoming dinner parties.
-Highlight the beauty of your home and give guests an aesthetically pleasing space to spend time as they socialize and eat.
+Highlight the beauty of your home and provide guests with an aesthetically pleasing space to spend time as they socialize and enjoy.